 Today I had the pleasure of discussing our alternatives outlook with two of my finest colleagues, David and Pulkit.
 So let’s jump in and get into the investment strategy discussion.

 David, while we acknowledge that the U.S. economy is late in the cycle, we believe that both the economic and markets outlook have room to run.
 Can you talk a little bit about the growth outlook from here?

-David: Absolutely.
-It’s been an interesting couple of years in the global economy.
-I think back to 2017, which was a year of broad-based synchronized global economic expansion.
-We then, moved on to 2018 where we saw a much more bifurcation in terms of where the growth was coming from in the global economy.
+David Lebovitz: Absolutely.
+You know, it's been an interesting couple of years in the global economy.
+I think back to 2017 which was a year of broad-based synchronized global economic expansion, we then moved on to 2018 where we saw a much more bifurcation in terms of where the growth was coming from in the global economy.

 In Europe, you saw some drags from the manufacturing sector.
 Those were primarily related to new emissions equipment being installed in the auto sectors and issues moving chemicals and pharmaceuticals around the Eurozone broadly due to actually lower levels of rivers of all things.

-Thinking about Japan, obviously hit by a series of national disasters, and expecting some rebound from that as well.
-2019 to us really looks to be a year of global resynchronization with respect to growth, but resynchronization at a slightly lower level than was the case in 2017.
+Thinking about Japan, you know, obviously hit by a series of national disasters, expecting some rebound from that as well.
+And so 2019 to us really looks to be a year of global resynchronization with respect to growth, but resynchronization at a slightly lower level than was the case in 2017.

 So it's very much a glass half-full view.
 We recognize the risks that stem from lack of resolution on trade with China, that stem from the ongoing government shutdown.
 We're temporarily open.
 Will we be still open a week from now?
 That’s anybody’s best guess.